uriya66/flask-redis-app/README.md

   - Deploy to Dev (port 8087) or Prod (port 8088)
   - Triggered via GitHub Webhook
 - Slack notifications included (via `post` block)

 ---

+## 🔐 Docker Security & Metadata Integration

+This project applies container security best practices:

+- Non-root user execution (appuser) inside the Dockerfile for enhanced runtime safety.
+- Multi-stage build ensures only production-ready files are shipped – no dev tools or caches.
+- Metadata labels (LABEL) are added dynamically based on the Git tag (version) via ARG BUILD_VERSION from Jenkins.
+- Snyk Security Scan runs inside the Jenkins pipeline (Security Scan stage) and inspects:
+- The final Docker image (--docker)
+- Python packages from requirements.txt (inside the image)
+- All vulnerabilities (CVEs) are printed and reviewed during the build without failing the pipeline.

+These steps ensure your images are:

+- Lightweight
+- Traceable by version
+- Secure by default
+- CI-aware and auditable

+✅ This gives your production images a real-world DevSecOps touch with minimum effort.

+---